BlackBlocks-io/laconicman/README.md

     - Show all where both DNS and DeploymentRecord are missing: Filters and displays Ingresses missing both DNS and Application Deployment Record.
     - Show related Deployments, Pods, Services: Lists related Kubernetes resources for all Ingresses.
     - Cleanup (!!!
 Dangerous and Experimental !!!): Deletes Deployments related to Ingresses based on specific criteria.
 Use with caution!
-        -Option 1: Deletes all Ingresses where both DNS and Application Deployment Record are missing.
+      - Option 1: Deletes all Ingresses where both DNS and Application Deployment Record are missing.
       - Option 2: Deletes all Ingresses where only the Application Deployment Record is missing.
     - Exit: Exits the interactive shell.

 3. ~~**Protected Deployments**~~